-Disclosure of accounting policies: Amendments to IAS 1 and IFRS Practice Statement 2.
+Disclosure of accounting policies: Amendments to IAS 1 and IFRS Practice Statement 2 after 1 January 2023

 IAS 1 was amended to require that only material accounting policy information shall be disclosed in the annual financial statements.
 The amendment will not result in changes to measurement or recognition of financial statement items, but management will undergo a review of accounting policies to ensure that only material accounting policy information is disclosed.